We Analyzed the Future Direction of salesforce.com inc. (CRM), Here is What We Found

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CRM starting from Allanson Joe, who sale 164 shares at the price of $260.00 back on Nov 24.
-After this action, Allanson Joe now owns 31,108 shares of salesforce.com inc., valued at $42,640 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CRM starting from Tallapragada Srinivas, who sale 5,000 shares at the price of $227.74 back on Dec 07.
+After this action, Tallapragada Srinivas now owns 44,978 shares of salesforce.com inc., valued at $1,138,700 using the latest closing price.

-Hawkins Mark J, the President and CFO of salesforce.com inc., sale 617 shares at $260.00 during a trade that took place back on Nov 24, which means that Hawkins Mark J is holding 13,029 shares at $160,420 based on the most recent closing price.
+Weaver Amy E, the President and CLO of salesforce.com inc., sale 9,010 shares at $245.00 during a trade that took place back on Dec 01, which means that Weaver Amy E is holding 20,676 shares at $2,207,450 based on the most recent closing price.

 Stock Fundamentals for CRM